stevehjohn/OcpCoreChess/README.md

 ## Functionality TODOs

+- Figure out why adjusting the priority for attackers hits performance so much.
 - Add undo move to core using a stack.
 - Promote to all possibilities.
 Done but needs testing.
 - Move ordering: